Written by Editorial Team

-Motor Skills are an individual’s ability to coordinate his actions through muscles control.
+Let us learn about motor skills developmental milestones.
+Motor Skills are an individual’s ability to coordinate their actions through muscle control.
 It is controlled by the nervous system and brain.
 A child’s upbringing has a great impact on his motor skills development.
-Willingly moving hands, grasping, making gestures, waving, walking, running, etc are some examples of fine motor skills.
+Willingly moving hands, grasping, making gestures, waving, walking, running, etc. are some examples of fine motor skills.
 A child learns all this with some time and practice.
-The wait for watching your baby’s first steps and catching a ball is incredible and totally worth.
+The wait for watching your baby’s first steps and catching a ball is incredible and totally worth it.

-Age, physical ability, atmosphere and inheritance all these factors play a vital role in Motor Skills development.
-Though the pattern for every child’s Motor Skill development is quite similar, yet a child could hit the milestones at different ages.
-Children who are born premature, or are multiples, take some time but gradually catch on their peers of the same age group.
+Age, physical ability, atmosphere, and inheritance all these factors play a vital role in Motor Skills development.
+Though the pattern for every child’s Motor Skill development is quite similar, a child could hit the milestones at different ages.
+Children who are born premature, or are multiples, take some time, but gradually catch on to their peers of the same age group.

-At the time of birth, the child has no significant control over his body.
-The action of moving arms, hands and legs are random.
-The child learns to do many things as he grows up and he gets on the cruise of discovering his body and various things he can do with his body parts.
+At the time of birth, a baby has no significant control over their body.
+The action of moving arms, hands and legs is random.
+The baby learns to do many things as they grow up and get on the cruise of discovering their body and various things they can do with their body parts.

 Here is the list of obvious and proposed motor skills development in a child with the factor of age.
 The following improvements in your child can be fast or a bit late behind, but it is not a big deal, as children will learn them with time.